George Marks (soccer, born 1999)

-George Marks (born November 10, 1999) is an American soccer player who plays as a goalkeeper for Major League Soccer club Charlotte FC.
+George Henry Marks (born November 10, 1999) is an American professional soccer player who plays as a goalkeeper for Major League Soccer club Philadelphia Union.

 Career

 Youth

 Marks joined the North Carolina FC academy in 2015, where he played until 2018.
 He was named as an amateur player with the team during their 2017 season in the NASL, and On December 14, 2017, it was announced Marks had signed a USL academy contract for the 2018 season with the first team in the United Soccer League, allowing Marks to retain his NCAA eligibility.

 College

-In 2018, Marks attended Clemson University to play college soccer.
+Marks attended Clemson University to play college soccer.
 In four seasons with the Tigers, Marks made 69 appearances, placing him as 3rd in Clemson history for goalkeeper wins (47), 7th in best goals allowed average (0.90 per game) and tied 3rd in most solo shutouts and most minutes.
-In 2019, he was named All-ACC Academic Team, Second-team All-South Region, Second-team All-ACC, and CoSIDA Academic All-District.
+In 2019, he was named All-Atlantic Coast Conference (ACC) Academic Team, Second-team All-South Region, Second-team All-ACC, and CoSIDA Academic All-District.
 2020 saw Marks earn Third-team All-ACC honors, All-ACC Academic Team and CoSIDA Academic All-District, and in 2021, Second-team All-ACC, All-ACC Academic Team, CoSIDA Academic All District and Third-team All-South Region.

-In 2021 Marks also captained the Clemson National Championship team and was named Most Outstanding Defensive Player for the NCAA tournament.
+In 2021 Marks also captained the Clemson national championship team and was named Most Outstanding Defensive Player for the NCAA tournament.